People who observe more than they speak often possess these signs of emotional intelligence

 Because they take in information before responding, they naturally pause long enough to regulate their emotional reactions.

 Instead of snapping back when something irritates them, they reflect.
+Instead of escalating conflict, they slow it down.
+Instead of reacting impulsively, they choose their response.

 In Buddhism, this is the space between stimulus and response, the birthplace of wisdom.

-Over the years I have noticed that the quietest people often have the strongest internal self-control.
+The quietest people often have the strongest internal self-control.
 They are not bottling emotions.
 They are processing them.

 That is emotional intelligence in action.